Why Mid-Century Minimalism Is the Way to a Better Future

 - Reduce the pressures of your schedule, finances, and home care.

 - Find more peace and focus.

 - Discover your values and purpose.

 But minimalism can also help us enjoy plenty of everyday comfort with much less waste and pollution than the typical consumerist lifestyle.

 That's because minimalism lets us do a bit of time travel.

 I remember a neighbor's clutter-free home, minimally furnished in what is now called Mid-century Modern.
 Wood floors, white walls, sleek yet comfortable furniture in neutral colors, a few large bright paintings, and a bit more color added with throw pillows and a burnt orange armchair.
-This was very different to my home, which had a lot of dark Early American furniture, patterned upholstery, drapes, and wallpaper, and many knickknacks.
+This was very different to my home, which had a lot of dark Early American furniture, patterned upholstery, braided rugs, layered window coverings, busy wallpaper, and a load of knickknacks.

 Housework must have been simple across the street because of the lack of clutter.
 Their kitchen was also simple with open shelving instead of closed cabinets.
 I think there might have been a dozen glasses, plates, and bowls for the family, and just a few pots and pans – also unlike the overly full cupboards of my childhood home.

 But my family was more minimalist when it came to clothing.
 I remember having three pairs of shoes – for church, school, and playtime.
 I also had maybe 7 or 8 school/church outfits and 3 or 4 play outfits which I changed into after school.
 My siblings had similar wardrobes, with plenty of hand-me-downs.
 Mom may have had a slightly larger collection, but Dad wore a uniform for work, had old clothes for gardening and auto maintenance, and owned a couple of suits with shirts and ties for church.